Reed-Statistics/thesis_white/research_log.md

 ### This Week's Work

 * I made many diagrams in Keynote for the Context chapter
 * Full restructure of the Context chapter: applied edits, implemented diagrams, restruture/add more details, change phrasing, add more motivation, etc.
+* I made quick edits to the data chapter to align better with the writing I did in the Context chapter (phrasing, abbreviations, formatting titles)

 ### Upcoming Work